What You Need to Know About Legal Secretary

 Time Management: Managing one’s own time and the time of others.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 - Accredited Legal Secretary

 - Certified Legal Secretary Specialist

-In the United States, there were 194,700 jobs for Legal Secretary in 2016.
+There were about 194,700 jobs for Legal Secretary in 2016 (in the United States).
 There is little to no growth in job opportunities for Legal Secretary.
-Due to new job openings and attrition, there will be an average of 15,000 job openings in this field each year.
+There will be an estimated 15,000 positions for Legal Secretary per year.

 The states with the most job growth for Legal Secretary are Maryland, Montana, and Utah.
 Watch out if you plan on working in Ohio, Wisconsin, or Mississippi.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Legal Secretaries is somewhere between $27,920 and $78,280.

 Legal Secretaries who work in District of Columbia, Massachusetts, or Connecticut, make the highest salaries.